mahoney1/docs/animaltracking-tutorial.md

 5. IF you've previously deployed the `animal-tracking` smart contract, would suggest to perform a `teardown` in the IBM Blockchain Platform VS Code extension sidebar in VS Code (select 'FABRIC OPS', click in the '...'  then select 'TearDown Runtime Fabric' and confirm you want to tear down.
 After doing a teardown, start a new Fabric from 'FABRIC OPS' .....click on 'Start New Fabric' and ensure that you have a running, functional Fabric, and with the Nodes started, in the left sidepanel.

+## Steps

 6. In VSCode, connect to your local Fabric gateway under 'Fabric Gateways' sidepanel, and use the user `admin` to connect.

- - Under 'Blockchain connections' select ` 'myfabric....mychannel....right-click...
-Instantiate Smart contract' `).
- - Supply `org.papernet.commercialpaper:instantiate` when prompted for 'what function to call'.

-7. In VSCode Explorer, choose File > Open Folder, and select the `contracts` folder, by navigating to the `$HOME/fabric-samples/commercial-paper/organization/magnetocorp` directory.
-The `contracts` folder must be your top-level project folder in VSCode.
+7. In VSCode Explorer, choose File > Open Folder, and navigate to the `animaltracking` folder in your cloned repo - then select the `contracts` folder, eg. navigating to the `$HOME/animaltracking/contract` directory.
+The `contract` folder must be your top-level project folder in VSCode before proceeding

+8. Click on the IBM Blockchain Platform icon and from '...' ellipses on the 'Smart Contract Packages' panel, choose to 'Package a Smart Contract' - choose `animaltracking@0.0.1`.

+9. Next, under 'Local Fabric Ops' choose to 'Install' the package onto the local peer, await a successful install message

+10. Next, instantiate the Smart Contract by choosing 'Instantiate'  and when prompted, select `animaltracking@0.0.1` as the contract to instantiate.

+    - When prompted to provide a function, supply the text `org.example.animaltracking:instantiate` and hit ENTER.
+    - Hit ENTER to accept the defaults for the remaining parameters.
+In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract, under the 'Fabric Local Ops' pane.

-Completion of the pre-reqs, is the basis from which this tutorial will proceed.
-From here, we will complet the detailed transaction Commercial Paper history, as part of this tutorial.
+Completion of these pre-reqs, is the basis from which this tutorial will proceed.

 ## Estimated time